Bachelor of Science in Nursing (B.S.N.)

 A challenging BSN program that delivers results

 McNeese’s rigorous program fully prepares BSN students to succeed.
 To become a practicing nurse, all students must pass the National Council Licensure Examination (NCLEX).
-With a first-time passage rate of 98%, McNeese nursing students earn their licenses at a rate that far exceeds national and state averages.
+With an average first-time passage rate of 98%, McNeese nursing students earn their licenses at a rate that far exceeds national and state averages.

 At a Glance